BG4Finance/DataViz/README.md

 ## First Challenge
 ### Good Data, Bad Visual
-We must spot a bad data visualisation and make a better version out of it
+We must spot a bad data visualisation and make a better version out of it.
+For my case I choose to fix a bad visualization,you can find it  in the "GDP% vs.
+Consumption" folder.
+The Bad and the Good graph have being uploaded there with the code I used to create the new graph.